Nice to meet you.

 4. Feedback

 Outstanding leadership comes in many ways.
 Nevertheless, there are some patterns to categorize different styles of leadership.
-If you manage to leverage these styles for your leadership success, you will recognize positive changes within your team.
+If you leverage these styles for your leadership success, you will recognize positive changes within your team.